Woodland Hills Car Accident Attorney

 If you would like to discuss your car accident case with an experienced

-and highly skilled attorney, contact the Law Offices of
+and highly skilled lawyer, contact the Law Offices of

-Ali Taheripour and request a free consultation today.
-We offer contingent fees, meaning
+Ali Taheripour and request a consultation today.
+We offer contingent fees, meaning you

-you do not pay unless we win your case.
-We also offer legal services in
+do not pay unless we win your case.
+We also offer legal services in Spanish

-Spanish and we can travel to meet you if you are not able to make it into
+and we can travel to meet you if you are not able to make it into our

 Contact our Woodland Hills car accident attorneys